Online MBA Program in Public Relations

 Advertising, promotions, and marketing managers6represent a brand, product, or services and are responsible for creating effective advertising campaigns for their clients or employers.
 Although they usually work in an office during regular business hours, they may sometimes be expected to put in extra time so that they’re able to meet strict deadlines.
 Often, advertising, promotions, and marketing managers are part of a team that consists of art directors, sales managers, and financial managers.

-As of May 2018, the average advertising, promotions, and marketing manager earned a wage of $132,620 per year.
-Opportunities for this job are expected to increase 10% by the year 2026, which is faster than average.
+As of May 2018, the average advertising, promotions, and marketing manager earned $132,620 per year.
+This job’s opportunities are expected to increase by 10% by 2026, faster than average.

 Executive Administrative Assistant